Carl M. Williams Professor of Law & Social Responsibility

 Monday & Wednesday 2:00 p.m. to 4:00 p.m; Tuesday & Thursday 9:00 a.m. to 11:00 a.m.

 Dee Pridgen has been a member of the University of Wyoming's College of Law faculty since 1982.
 In addition to serving as the associate dean, she was selected as the Centennial Distinguished Professor for the 1995-99 term.
 She is currently the Carl M. Williams Professor of Law & Social Responsibility.
-She teaches or has taught classes in Consumer Protection, Contracts, Antitrust, Communications Law, Constitutional Law, and Internet Law.
+She teaches or has taught classes in Consumer Protection, Contracts, Antitrust, Communications Law, Constitutional Law, Internet Law and Payment Systems.

 A 1997-1998 Fulbright Scholar/Lecturer at Tokyo University in Japan, Dee has also been a Visiting Professor of Law at the University of Baltimore School of Law, the University of Maryland School of Law, and the Catholic University of America, Columbus School of Law.
 Before she joined the College of Law Faculty at the University of Wyoming, she served as a Staff Attorney, for the Federal Trade Commission, Bureau of Consumer Protection, Washington, D.C. from 1978-82.
 She was also a law clerk for the Honorable Barrington D. Parker, U.S. District Court, District of Columbia from 1974-76.
 In May of 2003, Pridgen was elected to membership in the American Law Institute.

 Dee Pridgen's publications include two treatises aimed at practicing attorneys, Consumer Protection and the Law, and Consumer Credit and the Law, coauthored with Richard M. Alderman both published by Thomson/West, and both of which are updated yearly.
-She is also a coauthor of a law school casebook entitled Consumer Law: Cases and Materials (3d ed.
-Thomson/West 2007).
+She is also a coauthor of a law school casebook entitled Consumer Law: Cases and Materials (4th ed.
+2013; Thomson/West).
 She has written articles and reports on consumer law, and has given presentations at international consumer law meetings in Helsinki, Finland and Auckland, New Zealand.

 Consumer Protection, Contracts, Payment Systems, and Antitrust